TULiberalArts/Public-Policy/pages/research.md

 - Cataloguing and evaluating potential changes in the structure and operations of the Pennsylvania General Assembly

 ### University Community Collaborative
-The [University Community Collaborative](http://uccollab.org/) (UCC) prepares and supports young people to become confident, effective leaders through youth programming.
-Engaging approximately 130 youth per year (ages 14-24), our programming is distinguished by its emphasis on long term development, its incorporation of youth leaders into the Collaborative’s organizational structure, its social justice/community building orientation and its location on a university campus.
+The [University Community Collaborative](http://uccollab.org/) (UCC) prepares and supports young people on their journeys to become confident, effective civic-minded leaders.
+Engaging approximately 130 youth per year (ages 14-24), UCC's programming is distinguished by its emphasis on long term development, its incorporation of youth leaders into the Collaborative’s organizational structure, its social justice/community building orientation and its location on a university campus.
-This combination has created a large cadre of high school and college students who have followed the civic pathway to college and the college pathway to civic leadership.

 ## Faculty Publications